TenexDesigns/Propel_website_P1/README.md

 pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
+You can start editing the page by modifying `src/pages` folder for the pages used.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`daisyui`](https://daisyui.com)  to help build some ui components

 ## Learn More